Kings-man-6969/Projects_6009/NOTES.md

 Commit made on: Thu May 29 00:48:46 UTC 2025
 Message: Small fixes to text in main readme
 Fun fact: 8589
+# Commit Log - Thu May 29 03:53:07 UTC 2025
+Commit made on: Thu May 29 03:53:07 UTC 2025
+Message: Add a new idea for feature implementation
+Fun fact: 3735